datkumar/Configs/NeoVim/README.md

   # The output should mention header files like: "/usr/include/lua.h", "/usr/include/lua.hpp"
   ```

 - If not installed, install it as below.
-Ubuntu command referred from [here](https://innovativeinnovation.github.io/ubuntu-setup/lua/)
+Ubuntu command referred from [this site](https://innovativeinnovation.github.io/ubuntu-setup/lua/)

   ```sh
   # For Ubuntu/Debian (apt):